-A super delicious way to use up your overcooked rice is to make rice pancakes (think potato pancakes made out of rice).
-Saute your favorite vegetables in a little bit of olive oil and add to the rice.
-Toss in a few handfuls of shredded cheese and mix well.
-Shape the rice mixture into round patties and saute until crispy.
+A super-delicious way to use up your overcooked rice is to make rice pancakes (think potato pancakes made out of rice).
+Sauté your favorite vegetables in a little bit of olive oil, and add them to the rice.
+Toss in a few handfuls of shredded cheese, and mix well.
+Shape the rice mixture into round patties, and sauté until crispy.

 Rice in soup is always overcooked since you reheat the soup (and cook the rice further) every time you go to eat it.
-The soups that work the best for adding overcooked rice include chicken and rice, hot and sour, minestrone and vegetable beef.
+The soups that work the best for adding overcooked rice include chicken and rice, hot-and-sour soup, minestrone and vegetable beef.

 Hosting a party?
 Mix a few cups of overcooked rice into your meat to form meatballs.
 The rice acts as a filler so you’ll get more meatballs for your money without sacrificing flavor.

 Have little ones running around?
-Overcooked rice is great for them since it’s significantly easier to chew than regular rice.
-Serve it to them as-is or mix with pureed vegetables or fruits.
+Overcooked rice is great for them since it’s significantly easier to chew than regular rice is.
+Serve it to them as is, or mix with puréed vegetables or fruits.

 Sometimes we can’t help overcooking our food.
-Whether we get an unexpected phone call, the baby starts crying or we simply forget to set the timer, it can’t always be avoided.
-To lessen your chances at overcooking your rice, though, utilize the following tips:
+Whether we get an unexpected phone call, the baby starts crying, or we simply forget to set the timer, it can’t always be avoided.
+To lessen your chances at overcooking your rice, though, use the following tips: